 Charles C.Y.
-Wang is an assistant professor of business administration in the Accounting and Management Unit and teaches the Financial Reporting and Control course in the MBA required curriculum.
+Wang is an assistant professor of business administration in the Accounting and Management Unit and currently teaches the Business Analysis and Valuation course in the MBA elective curriculum.
+He has also taught executives in Strategic Financial Analysis for Business Evaluation as well as first-year MBAs in Financial Reporting and Control.
 Professor Wang is a former lecturer in law and economics at Harvard Law School and a past fellow in its Olin Program on Corporate Governance.

 In his research, Professor Wang studies empirical asset pricing, equity valuation, corporate governance, and financial regulation.
 His current focus is on the connections between firm fundamentals and expected returns and on the relationship between governance characteristics and managerial incentives and firm performance.
 Professor Wang's research has been published in leading journals such as the Journal of Financial Economics and the Journal of Accounting and Economics.
 Media outlets including The Economist, the Financial Times, The New York Times Dealbook, U.S. News, and Smart Money have cited his research findings.